-The most exciting part about travelling the world is the variety of food.
+The most exciting part about traveling the world is the variety of food.
 That perfect snack in your joyous moments is something to live for!
 And, we bet most of us love street food and are looking for the tastiest food that is also easier on our pockets.
-Here’s our top pick of the tastiest and pocket-friendly eats from across the world.
+Here’s our top pick of the tastiest and cheapest foods from across the world.

-Empanadas are famous in Latin America and also found in few of the places in Europe, the United States, and also in parts of Southeast Asia.
-Empanadas is a crispy dough made with various aroma of filling – minces pork, tomato and cheese, and garnished with cumin, potatoes or beef and salty cheese.
-They can either be baked or deep-fried and is eaten with homemade salsa to give it the additional punch.
+Empanadas are famous in Latin America and are also found in a few places in Europe, the United States, and also in parts of Southeast Asia.
+Empanadas is a crispy dough made with various aromas of filling – minces pork, tomato, and cheese, and garnished with cumin, potatoes or beef, and salty cheese.
+They can either be baked or deep-fried and are eaten with homemade salsa to give it the additional punch.
 It is priced at $1-$2 (varies by country).

 Crepes is originally a traditional food of France, but it is also popular worldwide, mainly in the French regions – parts of Europe, Quebec, and North Africa.
 Crepe is almost similar to a pancake but thinner and is cooked until it is crispy.
 It can be either served with savoury’s like meats or with a sweet filling such as fruits, maple syrup, and so on.
 The cost of this food is $1-$3 (varies by country).

 Mango Sticky Rice

 Mango sticky rice is one of the yummiest and cheapest street foods in the world.
-It is originated from Thailand and is served in regions that consume Thai food.
-It’s one of the easiest recipes – cooked with rice, palm sugar, coconut milk and for the toppings it is garnished with mangoes.
+It is originated in Thailand and is served in regions that consume Thai food.
+It’s one of the easiest recipes – cooked with rice, palm sugar, coconut milk, and for the toppings, it is garnished with mangoes.
 This dish absolutely melts in your mouth and costs $2-$4 (varies by country).